reduxjs/redux/docs/advanced/AsyncActions.md

 >In this example, we store the received items together with the pagination information.
 However, this approach won’t work well if you have nested entities referencing each other, or if you let the user edit items.
 Imagine the user wants to edit a fetched post, but this post is duplicated in several places in the state tree.
 This would be really painful to implement.

->If you have nested entities, or if you let user edit received entities, you should keep them separately in the state as if it was a database.
+>If you have nested entities, or if you let users edit received entities, you should keep them separately in the state as if it was a database.
 In pagination information, you would only refer to them by their IDs.
 This lets you always keep them up to date.
 The [real world example](../introduction/Examples.html#real-world) shows this approach, together with [normalizr](https://github.com/gaearon/normalizr) to normalize the nested API responses.
 With this approach, your state might look like this:

 >```js
 > {